WebDevStudios/custom-post-type-ui/readme.txt

 == Installation ==

+= Admin Installer via search =
+1. Visit the Add New plugin screen and search for "custom post type ui".
+2. Click the "Install Now" button.
+3. Activate the plugin.
+4. Navigate to the "CPTUI" Menu.

+= Admin Installer via zip =
+1. Visit the Add New plugin screen and click the "Upload Plugin" button.
+2. Click the "Browse..." button and select zip file from your computer.
+3. Click "Install Now" button.
+4. Once done uploading, activate Custom Post Type UI.

 = Manual =
-1. Upload the Custom Post Type UI folder to the plugins directory in your WordPress installation
+1. Upload the Custom Post Type UI folder to the plugins directory in your WordPress installation.
 2. Activate the plugin.
 3. Navigate to the "CPTUI" Menu.

-= Admin Installer =
-1. Visit the Add New plugin screen and search for "custom post type ui"
-2. Click the "Install Now" button.
-3. Activate the plugin.
-4. Navigate to the "CPTUI" Menu.

 That's it!
-Now you can easily start creating custom post types and taxonomies in WordPress
+Now you can easily start creating custom post types and taxonomies in WordPress.

 == Frequently Asked Questions ==